smaurice101/readthedocs/docs/source/genai.rst

 Private GPT Container
 --------------------

-The privateGPT container can be found on Docker hub.
+More privateGPT containers can be found here: :ref:`PrivateGPT Special Containers`.
 The container will require a NVIDIA GPU.

 .. code-block::